 We all want the best care for you and your baby.
 Your physician will make sure the OB/GYN hospitalist has access to your medical record and birth plan.
 If the OB/GYN hospitalist cares for you in your physician’s absence, we will make sure that a report is sent to them.
 Everyone at JMCGH, including your nurses, physician, and the OBHG hospitalist team has your safety and the baby’s health as their most important priority.

-The West Tennessee OB/Gyn Clinic is staffed by caring and compassionate healthcare professionals who monitor and care for the health of both mom and baby with quality prenatal, delivery, and post-natal services.
+The West Tennessee Medical Group Women’s Health is staffed by caring and compassionate healthcare professionals who monitor and care for the health of both mom and baby with quality prenatal, delivery, and post-natal services.
 They assist women in having satisfying pregnancy and birthing experiences while placing a strong emphasis on education and patient choice.
 Pregnancy healthcare through a licensed Nurse Midwife is one option available for the women of West Tennessee.
 For more information, call 731-541-8425.

 We provide care for all women—in every stage of their journey.
-The physicians and nurses at West Tennessee OB/Gyn Services provides prenatal, maternal, and women’s healthcare.
+The physicians and nurses at West Tennessee Medical Group Women’s Health provides prenatal, maternal, and women’s healthcare.
 We work with each patient toward staying healthy, making healthy choices, and providing education.

 Information for Unmarried Parents

-If the baby’s mother and father are not married, you have the option for completing a Voluntary Acknowledgement of Paternity Affidavit (pending certain requirements).
+If the baby’s mother and father are not married, you have the option of completing a Voluntary Acknowledgement of Paternity Affidavit (pending certain requirements).